 The District itself also serves as a constituency (Jaman North Constituency) and has seven Area/Town Councils namely; Sampa Town Council, Suma Area Council, Kwatwoma Area Council and Asiri/Jankufa Area Council.
 The rest are Goka Area Council, Nafana East and West Area Councils.

-It shares local boundaries with Tain District to the North through to the Eastern part of the district, Jaman South District to the South West and Berekum Municipal to the South East.
+It shares local boundaries with Tain District to the north through to the eastern part of the district, Jaman South Municipal to the south-west and Berekum Municipal to the south-east.